sasl09/Data_projects_TripleTen/Zomato Customer Segmentation Analysis/README.md

 -A new column called name_clean was created in the restaurant table, in order to replace all blank rows with the names of the restaurants extracted from the url_names column.
 -A new column called rating_clean was created in the restaurant table, in order to replace all blank rows with "No Rating".
 -A new column called rating_count_clean was created in the restaurant table, in order to replace all blank rows with "No Rating".

-Throughout the analysis, the following was found:

--Retention Rates are lower than 10%.<br>
--A Target Customer Profile to improve sales and Retention Rates.<br>
--Top 12 Cities to run marketing campaigns.<br>
--"Too Few Ratings" holds the majority of the distribution of Ratings.<br>
--Marketing Campaigns could have better results on Restaurants with Total Sales Average above $500K and within the Average Cost per Person.<br>

 ## Content